Bhanu2001829/MAD-project/README.md

 3. Sync the project with Gradle and set up dependencies.
 4. Run the application on an emulator or a physical device.
 ________________________________________

+## This Project is not for commercial Use only made For College Assinement.

 License 📜
 This project is licensed under the MIT License - see the LICENSE file for details.